sbrudenell/auton-canvas/API.md

 ## Container.group(...)

-Create a new Group container and add it as a child of this Container.
+Create a new `Group` container and add it as a child of this `Container`.

 ```javascript
 var group = container.group();